VernierST/godirect-examples/web_vpython/readme.md

 ### `measurements = gdx.read()`
 - The `gdx.read()` function will take single point readings from the selected sensors at the desired period and return the readings as a 1D list.
+- The first sensor's reading will be the first item in the list as measurements[0], if there is a second sensor, its reading will be measurements[1], etc.
 - Place the function in the data collection loop and make sure the loop can iterate fast enough to keep up with the sampling period (do not have other code in the loop that might slow the loop).

 ### `gdx.vp_vernier_canvas()`